Joint Pain & Acupuncture

 joint pain shown in elbows and shouldersJoint pain is a very common ailment among Americans.
 Most the most common areas of joint pain are: shoulder joint pain, knee pain, wrist joint pain, big toe and thumb joint pain, joint pain in the finger joints, and hip joint pain.
 When looking for relief, Western Medicine offers limited treatment options for the management of joint pain: rest, medications or surgical options.
 All of these Western options have serious drawbacks that my be unacceptable for many people.

-Get started with a consultation today:
+Get started with a treatment today:

-Conditions Treated | Diseases and Diagnoses Treated with Acupuncture and Dry Needling
+Conditions Treated | Diseases and Diagnoses Treated Acupuncture and Dry Needling

 Insurance